AMDmi3/opening_hours.js/README.md

 * Supports [fallback rules][] (```We-Fr 10:00-24:00 open "it is open" || "please call"```).

   Note that only the rule which starts with ```||``` is a fallback rule.
 Other rules which might follow are considered as normal rules.
 * Supports [additional rules][] or cooperative values (```Mo-Fr 08:00-12:00, We 14:00-18:00```).
-A additional rule is treaded exactly the same as a normal rule, except that a additional rule does not overwrite the day for which it applies.
+A additional rule is treated exactly the same as a normal rule, except that a additional rule does not overwrite the day for which it applies.
 Note that a additional rule does not use any data from previous or from following rules.

   A rule does only count as additional rule if the previous rule ends with a time range (```12:00-14:00, We 16:00-18:00```), a comment (```12:00-14:00 "call us", We 16:00-18:00```) or the keywords 'open', 'unknown' or 'closed' (```12:00-14:00 unknown, We 16:00-18:00```)